 (3) Transcripts from accredited institutions.
-Transcripts of record from colleges or universities accredited by the North Central Association or other regional accrediting association will be given full value.
+Transcripts of record from colleges or universities which are institutionally accredited will be accepted.

 (4) Transcripts from unaccredited institutions.
 Official transcripts of record from institutions not accredited by a regional accrediting association will be evaluated on the basis of the recommendations contained in the current issue of the "Report of Credit Given by Educational Institutions," published by the American Association of Collegiate Registrars and Admissions Officers.